teknowledgist/TeknowTools/AutoReboot/Readme.md

 ![screenshot](https://cdn.rawgit.com/teknowledgist/TeknowTools/master/AutoReboot/FurtherWindows.png)

 #### Notes
+0. This does require PowerShell v2+, but otherwise, the code works (in my experience) on Windows XP through Windows 10.
 1. As provided here, this script is "neutered" for testing/viewing purposes.
 It will always think the machine has a pending reboot and will not reboot the machine if requested (or time runs out).
     - The pending reboot check can be re-enabled by swapping the comment/uncomment marks around line 347-349.
     - Reboot/shutdown can be re-enabled by swapping the comment marks around lines 271-273.